Fairness Definitions in Language Models Explained: Fairness definitions for encoder-only language models

-The main idea behind the similarity-based bias definitions using this metrics is that CEAT provides a more robust measure of bias by considering the distribution of effect sizes rather than a single measure.
+The main idea behind the similarity-based bias definitions using this metric is that CEAT provides a more robust measure of bias by considering the distribution of effect sizes rather than a single measure.
 This method accounts for variability in the embedding space, ensuring that the computed bias is reflective of a wider range of contexts.
 Like the two aforementioned metrics, an ideal model will yield an effect size close to 0.
-In our experiments, CEAT detected significant biases in certain tests, notably in C1(Flowers/Insects with Pleasant/Unpleasant), C2 (Instruments/Weapons with Pleasant/Unpleasant), and C4 (European American/African American names with Pleasant/Unpleasant) with the CEAT score of 0.6465, 0.5408, and 0.4929, respectively.
-These tests exhibited substantial deviations from neutrality in their semantic associations, indicating pronounced biases captured by the embedding space. \end{itemize}
+However, CEAT has limitations.
+In terms of computation time, CEAT requires substantially longer runtimes than SEAT, which reports only individual samples from the effect size distribution computed by CEAT~\cite{husse-spitz-2022-mind}.